ros2/ros2_documentation/source/Tutorials/Intermediate/Get-Backtrace-in-ROS2.rst

   colcon build --packages-up-to <package_name> --cmake-args -DCMAKE_BUILD_TYPE=Debug

-this must do the trick.

-..
-Adding the following line to your ``CMakeLists.txt`` for your project should do the trick.
-..
-If your project already has a ``add_compile_options()``, you can simply add ``-g`` to it.
-..
-Then simply rebuild your workspace with this package ``colcon build --packages-select <package-name>``.
-..
-It may take a little longer than usual to compile.

 Now you're ready to debug your code!
 If this was a non-ROS project, at this point you might do something like below.